soundpress/RulesOfNYC/docs/c03/index.rst

    (2) The hours worked each week by the employee, unless the employee is exempt from the overtime requirements of New York State labor laws and regulations and has a regular work week of forty hours or more;

-   (3) The date and time of each instance of sick time used by the employee and the amount paid for each instance;
+   (3) The date and time of each instance of safe time or sick time used by the employee and the amount paid for each instance;

    (4) Any change in the material terms of employment specific to the employee; and

-   (5) The date that the Notice of Rights as set forth in section 20-919 of the Administrative Code was provided to the employee and proof that the Notice of Rights was received by the employee.
+   (5) The date that the Notice of Rights as set forth in Section 20-919 of the Administrative Code was provided to the employee and proof that the Notice of Rights was received by the employee.

-(c) If the department issues a subpoena or document demand, an employer shall provide the department with access to records documenting its compliance with the requirements of the Earned Sick Time Act and the provisions of this subchapter, upon appropriate notice, at the department's office.

-(d) Alternately, in the absence of a subpoena or document demand, an employer shall provide the department with access to records upon appropriate notice and at a mutually agreeable time of day at the employer's place of business.
+(c) If the office issues a written request for information or records, an employer shall provide the office with such information or records, upon appropriate notice, at the department's office.
+Alternately, an employer shall provide the office with access to such information or records upon appropriate notice and at a mutually agreeable time of day at the employer's place of business.

-(e) "Appropriate notice" shall mean 30 days' written notice, unless the employer agrees to a lesser amount of time or the department has reason to believe that:
+(d) "Appropriate notice" shall mean 30 days' written notice, unless the employer agrees to a lesser amount of time, the office's request for the information or records is a second or subsequent request made to the same employer during the same investigation or case as the first request, or the office has reason to believe that:

    (1) the employer will destroy or falsify records;

    (2) the employer is closing, selling or transferring its business, disposing of assets or is about to declare bankruptcy;

-   (3) the employer is the subject of a government investigation or enforcement action or proceeding related to wages and hours, unemployment insurance, workers' compensation or discrimination; or
+   (3) the employer is the subject of a government investigation or enforcement action or proceeding related to wages and hours, unemployment insurance, workers' compensation, discrimination, or an OLPS law or rule; or

    (4) more immediate access to records is necessary to prevent retaliation against employees.

-(f) The department will make two attempts by letter, email or telephone to arrange a mutually agreeable time of day for the employer to provide access to its records in accordance with subdivision (d) of this section.
-If these attempts are not successful, the department may set a time to access records at the employer's place of business during regular business hours, upon two days' notice.
+(e) The office will make two attempts by letter, email or telephone to arrange a mutually agreeable time of day for the employer to provide access to its records in accordance with subdivision (d) of this section.
+If these attempts are not successful, the office may set a time to access records at the employer's place of business during regular business hours, upon two days' notice.

-(g) An employer's failure to maintain, retain or produce a record otherwise required to be maintained under these rules that is relevant to a material fact alleged by the department in a notice of hearing issued pursuant to the Earned Sick Time Act or these rules creates a reasonable inference that such fact is true.